cusspvz/btsync.docker/README.md

 # btsync.docker
 A **32MB** docker image sync service built for persist data on clusters

+## Reliability
+Ready for production!
+Until now, its the only BTSync docker imaged that is harassed with a test suite!

 ## Motivation

 #### CLUSTER PERSISTENT STORAGE